Mohiuddin2/testing_assingment/README.md

    3. Only authorized users can create a movie.
    4. `Basic` users are restricted to create 5 movies per month (calendar month). `Premium` users have no limits.
+   5. Indivisual user can't save same movie twice.
+But both uesr can save same movie once.
 1. `GET /movies`
-   1. Should fetch a list of all movies created by an authorized user.
+   1. Only authorized user can fetch respective users movie info(Basic Uesr 5 Move).

-⚠️ Don't forget to verify user's authorization token before processing the request.
-The token should be passed in request's `Authorization` header.
+User authentication is verifed with user's authorization token before processing the request.
+The token is passed in request's `Authorization` header as Bearer Token.

 ```
 Authorization: Bearer <token>